The 2025 Review of the Victorian Curriculum and Assessment Authority

 The Lead Reviewer is being supported by a specialist team from a third-party organisation with governance, project management and organisational design expertise, together with administrative support sourced by the Department of Education.

-Terms of Reference for the Independent Monitor for the 2025 VCE examinations
+Terms of Reference for the 2026 VCE examinations and VCAA Governance and Change Management

-The Independent Monitor will report to the Minister and Secretary and will advise the VCAA Board and Chief Executive Officer of any identified issues to support their early rectification.
+The Independent Monitor will report to the Secretary and will provide early information on key observations to the Secretary, the VCAA Board and CEO of VCAA to support the early rectification of any major issues as they arise.

-The Independent Monitor was appointed in December 2024 and continue their work throughout the 2025 school year, concluding in December 2025.
+The Independent Monitor was appointed in December 2024 and will continue their work throughout the 2026 school year, concluding in January 2027.

 Scope

-The Independent Monitor will provide assurance regarding the adequacy and progress of each stage of the 2025 examinations development and delivery process:
+The Independent Monitor will provide assurance regarding the adequacy and progress of each stage of the 2026 examinations development and delivery process, including the General Achievement Test (GAT):

 Matters that are out of scope for the Independent Monitor include: